Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1430.md

 Tools shouldn't fall down if you have a f*cked up firewalled environment with no access to the community cookbooks.

+## How to build something on top of Chef

 ## What will we do now?
 What needs to happen next?

+Meet in quiet room after this session.
+Want to flesh out the manifesto and assign product owners